Jace996/saas/README.md

-# go-saas
+# jace996

 [English](./README.md) | [中文文档](./README_zh_Hans.md)

 headless go framework for saas(multi-tenancy).
-`go-saas` targets to provide saas solution for go this project suits for simple (web) project, which is also called monolithic.
+`jace996` targets to provide saas solution for go this project suits for simple (web) project, which is also called monolithic.

-if you are finding complete solution which is microservice compatible, please refer to [go-saas-kit](https://github.com/go-saas/kit)
+if you are finding complete solution which is microservice compatible, please refer to [jace996-kit](https://github.com/jace996/kit)

 # Overview